risingwavelabs/helm-charts/docs/CONFIGURATION.md

 > [!WARNING]
 >
-> Meta store backend is supposed to changeless in almost all cases.
+> Meta store backend is supposed to immutable in almost all cases.
 Please don't change it while upgrading!

 Customize the `metaStore` section to configure the meta store backends.
 Currently, the following backends are supported: